Parivar (1967 film): Plot

-Gopal (Jeetendra) a medico falls in love with a girl Meena (Nanda) on a bus journey.
-Gopal lives with his father Karamchand (Om Prakash), the only breadwinner of a huge family.
-Since Gopal is a stepson to his virago wife Bhagwanti (Sulochana Latkar), she scorns and evicts him.
-Time passes, Gopal becomes a doctor, couples up with Meena, and is blessed with 3 children.
-Besides, Karamchand goes indebted as he is unable to sustain the family.
-Moreover, his lecherous friend Diwanchand Rai (Krishan Dhawan) lusts for one of his daughters Sapna (Madhavi).
-Knowing it, Gopal revolts which Bhagwanti discredits and conversely libels him.
+Gopal, a medico, falls in love with a girl, Meena, on a bus journey.
+Gopal lives with his father, Karamchand, the only breadwinner of an extended family.
+Since Gopal is a stepson to his virago wife Bhagwanti, she scorns and evicts him.
+As time passes, Gopal becomes a doctor, marries Meena, and is blessed with three children.
+Besides, Karamchand becomes indebted as he is unable to sustain the family.
+Diwanchand Rai, Karamchand's lecherous mate, lusts for one of his daughters, Sapna.
+Knowing it, Gopal revolts, which Bhagwanti discredits and conversely libels him.
 As a result, Sapna becomes pregnant and kills herself when Bhagawanti realizes her mistake.
-Then, fuming Karamchand slaughters Diwanchand when Gopal self-implicates, to rescue his father.
-At the last minute, Karamchand confesses his guilty and leaves his last breath.
+Then, fuming, Karamchand slaughters Diwanchand when Gopal self-implicates to rescue his father.
+At the last minute, Karamchand confesses his guilt and breathes his last breath.
 At last, Gopal honors his father's responsibilities.
 Finally, the movie ends with Meena aiding Gopal at work.